 |Hales Bar Dam as it exists today, a shell of its former self, and surrounded by a recreational marina.
 Author photo.|

 When I spoke to my father about his memories of his grandfather, he said “Daddy Goins” would return home from work every evening covered in coal ash from head to toe from working in the steam plant of the Hales Bar Dam.
 A page from the 1930 United States Census also confirmed the stories handed down through the generations, revealing my great-grandfather's occupation as "Stoker Fireman, Electric Plant."

-My father also vaugely remembers attending the third grade at the Hales Bar School, which was established for the convenience of the employees of Hales Bar and their children.
+My father also vaguely remembers attending the third grade at the Guild Elementary School, a school established as the successor to Hales Bar Elementary built for the convenience of the employees of Hales Bar and their children.
 Another book entitled, Hales Bar School: 1920s to 1941, gave me further insights into what life was like for my father's ancestors at the time.
-Work was tough, but the family lived in a close-knit community, and built a work ethic that still resonnates within my own genes to this day, albeit in the less physically strenous confines of the archival profession.
+Work was tough, but the family lived in a close-knit community, and built a work ethic that still resonates within my own genes to this day, albeit in the less physically strenuous confines of the archival profession.